 This feature is only available for Brink’s users who are eligible for the Reduced Monthly Plan.
 Brink’s Savings Account allows clients to save and grow money.

-Chime has bank-level security features which ensure the protection of the member’s account:
+Chime offers security features that ensure the protection of the member’s account:

 - Deposits up to $250,000 are insured through Chime’s partner, The Bancorp Bank, Member FDIC